Fines of up to $50,000 for errant vets under new law to support better animal health and welfare

 The veterinary sector has transformed dramatically over the years, alongside an exponential increase in pet ownership, said the National Parks Board (NParks).

-In the last 20 years, the number of vets has expanded more than five times to about 700 licensed vets in end-2025.
+In the last 20 years, the number of vets has expanded more than five times to about 700 licensed vets as at end-2025.

 As at early 2025, NParks said, there were an estimated 91,000 licensed dogs in Singapore, while as at September 2025, about 41,000 pet cats have been officially licensed in Singapore, following the implementation of the new Cat Management Framework on Sept 1, 2024.